 (On a related note, check out this eye-opening article to read more about why letting your kids be bored sometimes can be a really good thing.)

 The practice of journaling can be one of the best ways to let your thoughts flow, unfiltered.

 The habitual practice of actually stopping to observe, and write down, your thoughts taps into the essence of what it means to be mindful and creative–to know your own inner voice and embrace the things that make you unique.

 Journaling can be particularly awesome for children and teens.
 For one thing, it’s extra writing practice!
 Even better than that, it’s writing practice that instills in a child a sense of ownership over language.
 Obviously, it also fosters self-expression, which is an important part of childhood development.

 Journaling is definitely an activity that you can introduce to your children to foster mindfulness.
-Maybe start out asking everyone to try it for a certain amount of time as part of your homeschool–it might just stick and turn into a healthy lifelong habit!
+If you homeschool, you could even make journaling a daily part of academics–it might just stick and turn into a healthy lifelong habit!

 2. Pay Attention: Observe, Describe and Ask

 When it comes to being creative, we’ve established that it’s important to know what you think.
 However, how can you really know what you think when you haven’t paid attention to some of the great works, ideas, or achievements of others?
 Your creative decisions will be much better informed if…well… YOU are well-informed.
 And to be well-informed, you have to pay attention!